Analysis: Booker's Seven Basic Plots Analysis

 Candide avoids death and buys a farm.

-Candide and his friends never escape the world of suffering (that’s up for debate); however, they do take refuge in a life of work and farming.
+Candide and his friends never escape the world of suffering; however, they do take refuge in a life of work and farming.
 Their relative isolation and their new sense of purpose signal that they are no longer in the nightmare stage.